mediaindex/movies_sherlock/README.md

 # Movies Sherlock

-Help you to find all movie inforamation and nothing else.
+Helps you to find information about movies you want.

-This is a simple app in Ruby framework Sinatra.
+This is a simple app in Ruby's Sinatra framework.